 Biological controls are increasingly becoming an important tool to manage disease in organic systems.
 Products such as PlantShield HC made from Trichoderma harzianum were effective in suppressing early blight in tomato in recent research (Caldwell et al. 2005).
 A beneficial fungus Coniothyrium minitans (Contans) reduces the survival rate of sclerotia (Sclerotina sclerotiorum) when applied preplant or during an infection of white mold in solanaceous crops (Caldwell et al. 2005).
 In addition to commercially available products, compost may contain organisms that reduce some pathogens.

 Copper is commonly used in a number of formulations depending on the crop and disease organism, but reports on the effectiveness of copper varies with the site.
 In addition, the over-application of copper on some sites can lead to copper toxicity in crops as well as copper resistant pathogens.
+For this reason, rotate copper-containing formulations with different modes of action when possible.

 Proper postharvest handling and packaging of produce can reduce risk of pathogens as well as minimize harvested product losses due to poor quality (Sargent and Treadwell 2015; Watson et al. 2016).